-The printed version of the magazine will be mailed to Professional Members and Institutions during the week beginning 18 November 2013.
+The printed version of the magazine will be mailed to Professional Members and Institutions during the week beginning 24 March 2014.
 Any other members - including e-members - may purchase printed copies by following the link below.

 Associate/Student Members and those benefiting from Institutional Membership can opt to have the printed magazine sent automatically by upgrading.
 If you would like to do this, please contact Clare Mallorie